Menu

 Trees are Key to Bringing Back the Brook Trout

-Brook trout (Salvelinus fontinalis), a freshwater fish in the salmon family, once inhabited every cold water stream in the mid-Atlantic and northeast regions of the United States.
-But populations have dramatically declined during the past 200 years.
+Brook trout (Salvelinus fontinalis) is a freshwater fish in the salmon family.
+It once inhabited every cold-water stream in the mid-Atlantic and northeast regions of the United States.
+However, populations have dramatically declined during the past 200 years.

 The removal of streamside forests has greatly contributed to this decline and habitat loss for the brook trout.
 Hence, the restoration of streamside forests is a way to improve water and habitat quality of streams and is a necessary prerequisite to help restore healthy trout populations.